bryankruman/TabCloseBridge/README.md

 - The function name is requestTabClose for a clean, single-line call.
 - If you prefer a different name, it can be changed in content.js (both the injected function name and any references) while keeping the rest the same.
 - This implementation keeps the allowlist static via allowlist.json for simplicity.
 An options page or storage-based editor can be added later if needed.

-FAQ
-- Wouldn't the best approach be to use the Chrome API to close the tab?
-  Yes.
-That is exactly what this extension does.
-Tabs are closed via chrome.tabs.remove from the background service worker.
-The page itself cannot call the Chrome API directly, nor can it reliably use window.close() (which is restricted to windows opened by script and causes the console warning).
-The content script bridges a page call to the background, which validates the host against the allowlist and then invokes chrome.tabs.remove on the current tab.